Generic Name: cytarabine (sye-TAYR-a-been)

 - Do not receive a live vaccine (eg, measles, mumps) while you are taking cytarabine.
 Talk with your doctor before you receive any vaccine.

-- Lab tests, including liver and kidney function tests and complete blood cell count, may be performed to monitor your progress or to check for side effects.
+- Lab tests, including liver and kidney function tests, complete blood cell counts, bone marrow exams, and blood uric acid levels, may be performed while you are using cytarabine.
+These tests may be used to monitor your condition or to check for side effects.
 Be sure to keep all doctor and lab appointments.

-- Use cytarabine with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.
+- Use cytarabine with extreme caution in NEWBORNS; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Cytarabine has been shown to cause harm to the fetus.
-Avoid becoming pregnant while you are taking it.
+Do not become pregnant while you are using it.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using cytarabine while you are pregnant.
-It is not known if cytarabine is found in breast milk.
-Do not breast feed while taking cytarabine.
+It is not known if this medicine is found in breast milk.
+Do not breast-feed while taking cytarabine.